npaila-x64/feedy-uxd/README.md

      - Progress in treatment.
      - Latest food intake logs.

-   - **3.2.
-Consultation Calendar**:
-     Nutritionists will have access to a calendar where they can view and manage appointments with their patients.

 ### Customer Journey Map

 A vision on what it is hoped a patient user should experience throughout the use of the application.